-In order to manage your direct payments, you will need to open a separate bank account where the money will be paid in and you will also need to account for any expenditure paid for from the allocated budget.
-Alternatively, you can hire an accountant, who will do this work for you.
+In order to manage your direct payments, you would need to open a separate bank account where the money will be paid in and you will also need to account for any expenditure paid for from the allocated budget.
+Alternatively, you can hire an accountant, who would do this work for you.
 Under this option you can also employ your personal assistant, including a relative, and the social worker would explain to you your responsibilities as an employer if you chose to do this.

 OPTION 2: DIRECTING AVAILABLE SUPPORT (OR INDIVIDUAL SERVICE FUND)